acontry/altcoin-arbitrage/README.md

 variants of them, use:

     $ sudo apt-get install python3 python3-pip python-nose

+The requests package is required.
+To install:

+    $ pip3 install requests

 To use the observer XMPPMessager you will need to install sleekxmpp: